Quratulaaein/SmartWateringSystemsUsingIoT/README.md

 This project is done under #Mathworks #SustainabilityandRenewable Energy Challenge

 # Overview
 The topic of this project is Smart Watering Systems Using IoT, concentrating on a Center Pivot Irrigation System (CPIS) in particular.
 With the use of real-time data, the technology seeks to automate irrigation procedures and effectively manage water resources.
+For now, I have only provided the skeleton the code, this project is still in working.

 # Features
 - Center Pivot Irrigation Simulation: This tool allows to mimic the motion and functionality of a standard center pivot irrigation system.